 The current thinking is that John and Ann GRANGER did baptise a child in May 1806, shortly after John and Mary GARNER baptised their son John.
 Later, when the transcript was prepared, the transcriber momentarily lost his place and the two entries were combined, i.e.:

 19 Apr - John son of John and Mary Garner was baptised

 2x Apr - ???? son of John and Ann Granger was baptised

 19 Apr - John son of John and Mary Granger was baptised

 As a young boy, he would most likely been living with his father in London, but when his father, Serjeant John GARNER, was on campaign abroad - i.e. during the majority of his boyhood years between 1809 and 1816 - he may have been sent to live with relatives in Burbage.
 It is perhaps how he picked up his trade as the framework knitting skills - possibly from his grandfather or uncles - his father having given up framework knitting when he joined the army.

 John married Hannah WELDON on 15 Nov 1826 in Burbage.
 Martha GARNER and John DAWSON were witnesses.
 Martha would be John's younger sister.
 John and Hannah had 7 children: William, Martha, Esther Elizabeth, Richard, John, Stephen and Ann.

 John (and later his son Richard) was the framework knitter while Hannah and the younger children were seamers sewing the finished cloth into stockings.
 John appears in his son John's apprenticeship indenture.
 This indenture was witnessed by the Willoughby BALFOUR, Rector of Burbage.

-John Garner was buried on 16 Jan 1865 in Burbage aged 60.
+He was buried on 16 Jan 1865 in Burbage.
 The 1871 census has his wife listed as a widow.